microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

   --start-ip-address $EXTERNAL_IP --end-ip-address $EXTERNAL_IP
 ```

-> Note if you install the PostgreSQL extension for Azure CLI you can simplify
+> :pushpin: Note if you install the PostgreSQL extension for Azure CLI you can
-> creation of the database a bit, see
+> simplify creation of the database a bit, see
 > [az postgres](https://docs.microsoft.com/en-us/cli/azure/ext/db-up/postgres?view=azure-cli-latest)
 > for more information